thebhavana/institute/index.md

                 </div>
                 <div class="flex-grow sm:text-left text-center mt-6 sm:mt-0">
                   <h2 class="text-gray-900 text-lg title-font font-medium mb-2">Library</h2>
                   <p class="leading-relaxed text-base">College has a huge library of 65,000 books based on science and technology, sports ,literature, music and other.
 Library building allows you to read books and take notes and is open upto 9pm.
 You can also issue books based on your interest for 1 month.
-We are soon going to provide you online library facility so that you can read books anywhere at your convenience.
-College students are free to use library.
-They dont have to pay special library fees for it. </p>
+We are soon going to provide you online library facility so that you can read books at your ease.</p>
                   <a class="mt-3 text-indigo-500 inline-flex items-center">Learn More
                     <svg fill="none" stroke="currentColor" stroke-linecap="round" stroke-linejoin="round" stroke-width="2" class="w-4 h-4 ml-2" viewBox="0 0 24 24">
                       <path d="M5 12h14M12 5l7 7-7 7"></path>